Rational singularities for moment maps of totally negative quivers: Applications to moduli of totally negative 2-Calabi-Yau categories

-For example, when $\Pi_{Q}$ or $\Lambda^{q}(Q)$ are 2-Calabi-Yau, their categories of modules are totally negative if, and only if, $Q$ is totally negative (see Section \ref{Subsect/Mod2CY}).
-This is also the case for the category of local systems on a curve of genus $g\geq2$, by Poincaré duality (see \cite[§4.]{Bud21}).
+For example, when $\Pi_{Q}$ or $\Lambda^{q}(Q)$ are 2-Calabi-Yau, the categories of $\Pi_{Q}$-modules or $\Lambda^{q}(Q)$-modules are totally negative if, and only if, $Q$ is totally negative (see Section \ref{Subsect/Mod2CY}).
+Here, we see the category $\mathcal{C}$ of $\Pi_{Q}$-modules (or $\Lambda^{q}(Q)$-modules) as a subcategory of its bounded derived category $\mathcal{T}$, which is 2-Calabi-Yau in the sense of Definition \ref{Def/CYCat}.

-Actually, to obtain rational singularities for $X$, we only need weaker geometric assumptions on $\mathfrak{M}$, as we will only be considering Ext-quivers arising from $X$, not from a whole totally negative category.
-We also require an additional property on the subset of simple objects so that Ext-quivers also satisfy property (P).
-Nevertheless, the total negativity assumption below is met as soon as $\mathfrak{M}$ parametrizes objects living in a totally negative category $\mathcal{B}$.
+Note that, in order to prove that $X$ has l.c.i., rational singularities, we only need to show that the auxiliary quivers arising from $X$ are totally negative.
+In other words, we only need to show that the subcategory $\mathcal{C}\subseteq\mathcal{A}$ generated by simple summands occuring at closed points of $\mathfrak{M}$ is totally negative.
+We also require an additional property on the subset of simple objects so that auxiliary quivers also satisfy property (P).

 \begin{thm} Let $\mathfrak{M}=[X/G]$ be a quotient stack coming from a 2-Calabi-Yau category and $M:=X\git G$.
-Assume that: \begin{enumerate} \item For any closed point $x\in\mathfrak{M}(\KK)$, the Ext-quiver associated to $x$ is the double of a totally negative quiver, \item Simple objects form a dense subset of $M$. \end{enumerate} Then $X$ is reduced and has rational singularities.
+Assume that: \begin{enumerate} \item For any closed point $x\in\mathfrak{M}(\KK)$, the Ext-quiver associated to $x$ is the double of a totally negative quiver, \item Simple objects form a dense subset of $M$. \end{enumerate} Then $X$ is locally complete intersection and has rational singularities.

 \end{thm}

 \begin{proof}